Pillar 1 – Our Planet

 • 30% recycled content used in all packaging

-We have improved our packaging on a global scale and have made some significant changes to date, including moving all garment packaging to recycled and recyclable LDPE polybags, replacing single use plastic lock pins with cotton string which can be recycled or composted, and have replaced gel silica’s with a natural dri clay desiccant which is biodegradable, or removed them altogether.
+We have improved our packaging on a global scale and have made some significant changes to date, including moving all garment packaging to recycled and recyclable LDPE polybags (18 million garments and 3.1 million pairs of footwear now packaged in recycled or recyclable materials), replacing single use plastic lock pins with cotton string which can be recycled or composted, and have replaced gel silica’s with a natural dri clay desiccant which is biodegradable, or removed them altogether.

-Resources are finite and so managing waste effectively is a priority for Portwest, therefore we are working towards the long-term goal of zero waste to landfill.
-Our waste reduction efforts are driven by our Environmental Management Systems (ISO 14001), which defines our practices related to the handling and disposal of operational waste.
-Other drivers for reducing waste include regulatory requirements, cost reduction, and changes to the availability of local waste infrastructure.
+Managing waste effectively is a priority for Portwest, and are working towards our long term goal of zero waste to landfill.
+Our waste reduction efforts are guided by our Environmental Management Systems (ISO 14001), which defines our practices related to the handling and disposal of operational waste.
+Our investment in manufacturing